broadinstitute/viral-workshops/veme-ngs/alignment.md

 | G5735.2 | SRR1972920 | SAMN03254213 |
 3. Ran the `fetch_sra_to_bam` workflow on all rows of the `ebov` table to download reads from all four SRA accessions, populating more columns of the table with raw reads and basic run/sample metadata.
-4. Ran the `fetch_annotations` workflow (on file paths, not data tables) to download the reference genome (Ebola Makona C15) and manually added a pointer to the output fasta file in the Workspace Data table as `workspace.ref_genome_ebov`.
+4. Ran the `fetch_annotations` workflow (on file paths, not data tables) to download the reference genome (KJ660346.2) and manually added a pointer to the output fasta file in the Workspace Data table as `workspace.ref_genome_ebov`.

 The above steps do not take very long (a few minutes here and there) but were not worth spending the time on in this workshop.